Hardmath123/hardmath123.github.io/content/socket-science.md

 think about it, that's probably a good thing.

-Anyhow, back to HTTPS: it's just HTTP, except sitting on top of another protocol called SSL (or TLS--it's sort of complicated).
+Anyhow, back to HTTPS: it's just HTTP, except sitting on top of another protocol called SSL (or TLS---it's sort of complicated).
 SSL handles finding an encryption that both you and your connection agree is secure, negotiating a shared secret key, and then sending encrypted messages.
 It also lets you authenticate people by passing around certificates that are cryptographically